EA4FRB/sark110_dll/README.md

 # sark110_dll
-Windows DLL client for the SARK-110 Antenna Analyzer
+Windows DLL client for the SARK-110 Antenna Analyzer series

 About
 -----